stbrenner/stbrenner.github.io/index.md

 <a href="https://github.com/stbrenner/vim-config">vim-config</a> &#8211; VIM configuration that includes useful plugins and customizations

 ## Freeware

-<a href="freeware/SilentCMD.html">SilentCMD</a> &#8211; Executes a batch file without opening the command prompt window.

 <a href="http://wp10714721.server-he.de/?page_id=93">MJPEG Converter</a> &#8211; Searches for MJPEG files and converts them to MPEG-4 (H.264).